MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/control-center-desktop-flow-scheduler.md

 ## Notes

-For the current release, the following notes apply
+For the current release, the following notes apply:

-1. Only Power Automate Desktop and Power Automate solutions contained within a solution are displayed
+1. Only Power Automate Desktop and Power Automate solutions contained within a solution are displayed.
-1. At least one Power Automate Desktop has been registered and executed
+1. At least one Power Automate Desktop has been registered and executed.